matthewmueller/node-nom/Readme.md

-# nom
+# nom #

-  Dead simple screen scrapper.
 Nom uses [cheerio](http://github.com/MatthewMueller/cheerio) to provide the core jQuery API for grabbing and manipulating the response.

 ## Installation ##